vely-digital/discord-action-playing/README.md

 * GUILDID: *copied from discord*
 * USERID: *copied from discord*

-## 4. Connect this github repo with heroku.
+## 4. Connect this Github repo with Heroku.
 <img src="./docs/images/heroku_example.png" width="800" title="Discord Example #1">

-## 6. After deploying you should have url something like
+## 6. After deploying you should have URL something like
 https://discord-action-playing.herokuapp.com/

 ## 7. Put it in your readme file like